rafgraph/event-from/README.md

 element.addEventListener('focus', handleFocusEvent, false);

 // somewhere in your code where you want to call focus on the element
-// and have it be treated as an event from 'key' input
+// and have it be treated as an event from 'key' input,
 // now the call to eventFrom(e) in handleFocusEvent will return 'key' setEventFrom('key');
 element.focus();